instructor-ai/instructor/docs/blog/posts/validation-part1.md

 ## Example: Citations, allowing Context to Influence Validation

-You can pass a context object to the validation methods, which can be accessed from the `info` argument in decorated validator functions.
-One common application is to pass text chunks as context to the validation function.
-This allows the model to validate the text in the context of other text chunks.
+Contextual information can be passed to validation methods by using a context object, which can be accessed from the `info` argument in decorated validator functions.
+This technique allows the model to validate text in the context of other text chunks.
 Here's an example:

 ```python
 class AnswerWithCitation(BaseModel):